SIR epidemics in populations with large sub-communities: Introduction

 In this paper we consider a stochastic SIR (susceptible $\to$ infective $\to$ recovered) epidemic within a population consisting of several large communities of individuals.
 Individuals are relatively strongly connected within the communities and more weakly connected to individuals in different communities.
 It strongly resembles the `multi-type' SIR epidemic (e.g.\ \citet[Sections~6.1--6.2]{AndBri2000}), but assumes weaker transmission of infection between types (i.e.\ between `communities' in our language).
 In particular, we assume scalings for the infection parameters such that a `large outbreak' within one community `seeds' outbreaks in other communities with probability strictly between 0 and 1.
 These outbreaks may be minor and play no significant role in the population at large or they may be major and possibly seed outbreaks in further communities.
-We present results that are in some sense analagous to law of large numbers (LLN) and central limit theorem (CLT) results for simpler epidemic models, but differ on account of the weaker between-community transmission leading to more randomness in the limit random quantities.
+We investigate final outcome properties of this epidemic model and present results that are in some sense analogous to law of large numbers (LLN) and central limit theorem (CLT) results for simpler epidemic models, but differ on account of the weaker between-community transmission leading to more randomness in the limit random quantities.
 The method we use to go from the within-community level to the between-community level resembles renormalization methods used in long-range percolation theory \cite[e.g.][]{AizNew1986,DawGor2013}.
+For ease of presentation, we present our results within the framework of an SIR model, though, as our focus is on the final outcome of an epidemic, the analysis applies also to SEIR (susceptible $\to$ exposed $\to$ infective $\to$ recovered) models; see Section~\ref{sec:modelAndAsymp}, where this and other extensions are discussed.